clever-cottonmouth/InterviewNavigator/C#/C#-Concept.md

 Static Constructors are responsible for initializing static variables and these constructors are never called explicitly.
 They are called Implicitly and moreover, these constructors are the first to execute in any class

+Static Constructors execute immediately once the execution of a class start and moreover, it is the first block of code to run under a class whereas non-static constructors execute only after creating the instance of the class as well as each and every time the instance of the class is created.

 Static Constructors cannot be parameterized, so overloading of the static constructors is not possible in C#.

 **private constructor**